 • Integrating Scholarship, Teaching, and Service

-Dr. Martin has held a variety of national leadership positions in ASEE and Women in Engineering ProActive Network (WEPAN) over the last 20 years, including President of WEPAN.
-She has been recognized by both organizations for her distinguished service related to capacity building and diversity, equity, and inclusion.
+Dr. Martin is a Fellow of the American Society for Engineering Education (ASEE).
+Over the last 20 years, she has held a variety of national leadership positions ASEE and Women in Engineering ProActive Network (WEPAN), including national president of WEPAN.
+She has been recognized by both organizations for her distinguished service.

 Requirements and Resources